Lesvos is not an easy destination to include in an island hopping itinerary.

 Its size, and the distance of the main tourist centres from the port at Mitilene,

 make it more suitable for an extended stay than a brief visit.

 Its relative isolation in the north-eastern Aegean, away from the main island groups,

-and the near monopoly until recently of the local ferry company NEL on routes to the mainland,
+and the near monopoly until recently of the local ferry company NEL (now in liquidation) on routes to the mainland,

-only increases the problem for anyone hoping to visit other islands.
+only increased the problem for anyone hoping to visit other islands.

-Apart from its daily Chios and Piraeus services from Mitilene,
+Apart from daily Chios and Piraeus services from Mitilene,

-NEL's summer schedule usually has two sailings a week
+there are usually one or two sailings a week to Kavala.

 Finally, there are daily services to Ayvalik and Dikili in Turkey

 and are mainly used for day excursions, but tickets are also available for normal travel.